-In the 1830’s in Lancaster County Pennsylvania, a seedling apple tree grew beside the smokehouse of William Gibbons.
+History: In the 1830s in Lancaster County, Pennsylvania, a seedling apple tree grew beside the smokehouse of William Gibbons.
 Perhaps it sprang from a core that some one had tossed there while they tended the fire.
 Who knows?
-What we do know is that Smokehouse has stood the test of time due to its great flavour.
-Traditionally it is picked a little early and used for baking.
-But if it’s allowed to ripen fully on the tree, some people have described its balanced flavour “like drinking fresh-pressed cider!”
-Begins bearing early and crops annually.
+What we do know is that the aptly named Smokehouse was commonly grown in the area until its popularity waned as sweeter apple varieties appeared on the market.
+Still, this variety has stood the test of time due to its great flavour.

 Canadian Hardiness Zone: 5

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

 Growth Habits and Disease Resistance: Vigorous and precocious, begins bearing fruit at a young age and has good crops.
 Susceptible to scab but very resistant to mildew and fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Requires a pollinator of a different apple variety that blooms around the same time